kevinazhu/hubot-rocketchat-boilerplate/README.md

 This will make the bot print the last 5 entries, and then begin to monitor that RSS feed.

-For a full list of commands, check out https://github.com/kevinazhu/hubot-rss-kzhu
+For a full list of commands, check out the [Hubot RSS Reader][hubot-rss-reader] external script.

 ## Docker